soren-n/tickle/README.md

 - [Watchdog](https://github.com/gorakhargosh/watchdog)

 # Modes
-Tickle has three modes:
+Tickle has four modes:

-- The __static mode__ builds the task graph once and will schedule and evaluate from this.
+- The __offline mode__ builds the task graph once and will schedule and evaluate from this.
 However it will also watch the depend file for dynamic dependency changes, and reschedule as necessary.
-- The __dynamic mode__ will watch the agenda file and initial input files for changes, as well as the depend file for dynamic dependency changes.
+- The __online mode__ will watch the agenda file and initial input files for changes, as well as the depend file for dynamic dependency changes.
 It will then dynamically schedule and evaluate as the task graph changes.
-- The __clean mode__ will delete any files or folders generated during a previous static or dynamic evaluation.
+- The __clean mode__ will delete any files or folders generated during a previous offline or online evaluation.
+- The __version mode__ will print the installed version tickle.

-In build system terms, static mode is like a regular full build, and dynamic mode is like a watch/dev/live build.
+In build system terms, offline mode is like a regular build, and online mode is like a watch/dev/live build.
 Both are incremental.

 The clean mode will only delete generated folders if they are empty after generated files are deleted; i.e. if there are leftover files in the folders, e.g. generated from other processes not within the control of tickle; these files and the host folders are then left untouched.